Stalemate continues in Odisha Assembly over BJP MLA's suicide bid | Politics

-As soon as the House assembled for the question hour at 10.30 am, the ruckus erupted with the ruling BJD members and the opposition parties engaging in slogan shouting in the well of the assembly.
+As soon as the House assembled for the question hour at 10.30 am, the ruckus erupted with the BJD legislators and members of the opposition parties engaging in slogan shouting in the well of the assembly.

 The treasury bench members demanded an apology over the BJP MLA's suicide attempt inside the assembly.